4amstars/4amstars/README.md

 zig build-exe keygen.zig -O ReleaseSafe -dynamic    No where near as safe as rust, but zig is interesting.

-Zig seemed like another "non-profit" scam at first.
-It seems more legit now tho, even as there is

-not enough support for it yet.
+I am starting to be a huge fan of it.